metablaster/WindowsFirewallRuleset/README.md

 [Table of Contents](#table-of-contents)

-## Support, customization, updates and documentation
+## Support, updates and documentation

 For support, issue reports, suggestions or customization of this repository and methods to periodically update this firewall please refer to [SUPPORT.md](SUPPORT.md)